L&G's fund arm to back climate votes at U.S., Canadian banks

 By Simon Jessop

-LGIM, insurer Legal & General's LGEN.L fund arm, which manages more than $1.5 trillion, said it was going public ahead of the banks' meetings as part of an escalation strategy after backing several climate votes last year.
+LGIM, insurer Legal & General's LGEN.L fund arm, which manages around $1.5 trillion, said it was going public ahead as part of an escalation strategy after backing several climate votes last year.

 "We continue to consider that decarbonisation of the banking sector and its clients is key to ensuring that the goals of the Paris Agreement are met," LGIM said in a statement, referring to the world's shared goal of capping global warming.